Minee-Liane-Choi/MineeChoiLab/index.md

   <li>The clinical variability presented on an individual level </li>

-  <li>The predominantly unknown etiological factors of these diseases </li>
+  <li>The predominantly unknown etiological factors of the human brain diseases </li>
 </ol>

 <br>